The Alberta Glycomics Centre

 The Alberta Innovates Centres for Research & Commercialization

 Alberta Innovates Centres for Research & Commercialization bridge the well-established research equity in Alberta’s universities to Alberta’s key industrial sectors in energy and the environment, bio industries and in health.
 The Centres provide collaborative hubs where Alberta’s top researchers address pressing industry problems, support company R&D and train Alberta’s top students, providing a strong platform for Alberta’s place in the global economy.
-The Centres for Research & Commercialization are supported by Alberta Innovates Technology Futures, which plays a vital part in Alberta’s research and innovation system that is building healthy, sustainable businesses in the province.
-Through a suite of programs and services for entrepreneurs, companies, researchers and investors, Tech Futures provides technical services and funding support to facilitate the commercialization of technologies, to develop new knowledge-based industry clusters and to encourage an entrepreneurial culture in Alberta.
+The Centres for Research & Commercialization are supported by Alberta Innovates, which plays a vital part in Alberta’s research and innovation system that is building healthy, sustainable businesses in the province.
+Through a suite of programs and services for entrepreneurs, companies, researchers and investors, AI provides technical services and funding support to facilitate the commercialization of technologies, to develop new knowledge-based industry clusters and to encourage an entrepreneurial culture in Alberta.